chris-j-akers/i8080-javascript/README.md

 * `Run to Breakpoint` will execute the program up to the memory address entered in the text-box.

-The expected result is for the phrase `  CPU IS OPERATIONAL` to pop out of the console.
+The expected result is for the phrase `  CPU IS OPERATIONAL` to pop out of the console (including double-space at the beginning).
 If there are any issues, the phrase `  CPU HAS FAILED!` will pop out instead.
 This text output actually used some old CP/M kernel routines that had to be trapped and emulated.
 See `ExecuteNextInstruction()` in [`cpudiag-computer.js](src/cpu-test-program/cpudiag-computer.js) for details.

 *NOTE: Time invested in unit testing pays off!
 When I first ran this program, I expected to be mired in 8080 assembler debugging because I anticipated plenty of failures.
 In fact, the only issue I encountered was with the `DAA` instruction, an instruction that I hadn’t fully implemented, yet, and hadn’t written any unit tests for.
 A lot of 8080 emulators actually skip this instruction because it wasn’t used very much, at least in games.
 I was in two-minds on whether to implement it myself or skip it.
 In the end, it is fully implemented and passes all tests in `CPU Diag`.*